uselagoon/lagoon/docs/using_lagoon/configure_webhooks.md

 # Configure Webhooks
 From your Lagoon administrator, you will also need the route to the webhook-handler.
 You will add this to your repository as an outgoing webhook, and choose which events to send to Lagoon.
-Typically you will send all Push and Pull Request \ Merge Request events.
+Typically you will send all push and pull request \ merge request events.
 In Lagoon it is possible to add a regular expression to determine which branches and pull requests actually result in a deploy.

 !!! hint